B3 >> BCANZ home · Search database · Browse database

 Falla et al. (2021) - the overall damage inflicted to S. mauritianum has been deemed as ‘trivial’, both in New Zealand and South Africa (where G. decoris has also been released against S. mauritianum), except during sporadic outbreaks.
 Cowie et al. (2018) attributed the low performance of G. decoris in South Africa to sporadic fluctuations of its population density due to the effect of abiotic and biotic factors such as climate and predation.

-Falla et al. (2023) - from glasshouse trials investigating why G. decoris more commonly infests plants growing in shaded locations rather than in full sunlight conditions, it was concluded that light intensity affected physical and chemical traits (including glycoalkaloid concentrations) of S. mauritianum plants and that these effects influenced G. decoris performance.
+Falla et al. (2023) - from glasshouse trials investigating why G. decoris more commonly infests plants growing in shaded locations rather than in full sunlight conditions, it was concluded that light intensity affected physical (such as leaf thickness and trichome density) and chemical (including glycoalkaloid concentrations) traits of S. mauritianum plants and that some of these effects influenced G. decoris performance.
 On young plants, G. decoris showed no discrimination between high-shade and low-shade leaves for oviposition or feeding.
 However, as the host plants grew older, second generation G. decoris females failed to oviposit on low shade plants and displayed smaller bodies compared to the females that developed feeding on high shade plants.
 Although the key factor behind the differential performance of G. decoris under contrasting light conditions remains unclear, it is believed that plant glycoalkaloid concentrations contribute to host plant selection.
+Trichome density was not considered a factor that would affect the performance and establishment of G. decoris because it had no problem ovipositing on leaves with high trichome density.

-Landcare Research (2014b) - Gargaphia decoris only reaches high and damaging densities at shaded sites.
+Landcare Research (2023g) - Gargaphia decoris only reaches high and damaging densities at shaded sites.

 Impacts on non-targets: